raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Preparation of HTTP server

-Next, prepare an HTTP server written in Rust.
-This time, we will use Tokio's HTTP library [`axum`](https://github.com/tokio-rs/axum), which is an asynchronous runtime library, to build the HTTP server.
-First, add dependencies with the following command.
+Next, let's prepare an HTTP server written in Rust.
+In this example, we use Tokio's HTTP library [`axum`](https://github.com/tokio-rs/axum).
+First, add dependencies with the following commands.

 ```sh
 cargo add --features rt-multi-thread tokio